vvictort/ubc-bolt-2025/README.md

 ### 3. Google Cloud Authentication

+> [!WARNING]
+> Your service account key grants access to your Google Cloud resources.
+Keep it secure and never commit it to version control.

 1. Download your service account JSON key from Google Cloud Console:
    - Go to IAM & Admin → Service Accounts
    - Create or select a service account with the required permissions